Molecular mechanism of ice nucleation on feldspar: Abstract

-In this work, we use MD simulations to study a broad range of K-feldspar surfaces exposed to water, including the (001), (010), (100), (110), ($\bar{1}$10), and ($\bar{2}$01) surfaces.
-The interatomic forces driving these simulations are derived from a machine-learning interatomic potential (MLP) trained to achieve a very high accuracy using quantum-mechanical electronic-structure theory calculations.
-Our simulations reveal that the K-feldspar (110) surface structures interfacial liquid water into an arrangement closely resembling that on the (110) surface of cubic ice (equivalent to the secondary prismatic surface of hexagonal ice).
-In contrast, water at all other feldspar surfaces does not show signatures of ice-like structure.
+In this work, we train an MLIP based on density-functional theory calculations, which is able to provide ab initio accuracy for the transformation of water into ice at a broad range of feldspar surfaces exposed to water.
+Simulations driven by this model reveal that the feldspar (110) surface structures interfacial liquid water into an arrangement closely resembling that of water on the surface of ice.
+In contrast, none of the other feldspar surfaces show signatures of high ice nucleation potency.
 We also carried out enhanced sampling molecular simulations in order to bring ice nucleation, which is a rare event in the timescale of standard MD simulations, within reach.
-The ice clusters that nucleate at the (110) surface during these simulations exhibit a cubic-ice structure, with the (110) plane aligned with the (110) K-feldspar surface.
-Our results shed new light on the atomistic mechanism of this process and provide an explanation for the high ice nucleation efficiency of K-feldspar.
+The ice clusters that nucleate at the (110) surface during these simulations exhibit a cubic-ice structure, with an orientation fully compatible with the experiment.
+Furthermore, we used seeded simulations to characterize the thermodynamics and kinetics of ice nucleation, and find an heterogeneous nucleation temperature in good agreement with experiment.
+These results overturn the currently accepted mechanism for this process and shed new light on how realistic surfaces promote ice nucleation.